mike14747/default-react-app/README.md

 # Default React App Setup
-This repo contains my default React JS app starting point.

 ## What is this project?
+* This repo contains my default React JS app starting point.
+* It's a functioning bare bones React app using the MVC model.
+* In React, there are 3 components (2 functional and 1 that's a class) in App.js with some simple routing and navigation.
+* There is a test database included with a single table and a single row of data in that table... just for testing.
+* It includes just the bare bones npm dependencies (dotenv, express, if-env and mysql2).
+* Several devDependencies are installed... mostly for linting.

 ## What was the process of getting to this point?